pytask-dev/pytask/docs/source/how_to_guides/writing_custom_nodes.md

 ## `PickleNode`

-Since our {class}`PickleNode` will only vary slightly from {class}`~pytask.PathNode`, we use it as a template, and with some minor modifications, we arrive at the following class.
+Since our {class}`~pytask.PickleNode` will only vary slightly from {class}`~pytask.PathNode`, we use it as a template, and with some minor modifications, we arrive at the following class.

 ::::{tab-set}